Jimuell12/HVSA/README.md

 ## Acknowledgments

 - Special thanks to the Hugging Face community for providing pre-trained models and resources.
+- We extend our heartfelt gratitude to our thesis adviser, Joevy Fajardo, for invaluable guidance, support, and mentorship throughout the research process.
+- We also extend our gratitude to Professor Merlita Latip, our thesis course professor, for her insightful feedback, encouragement, and dedication to our academic growth.

 ## Contact

-For inquiries, issues, or collaborations, please contact [Jimuel Flojera] at flojera.j.bscs@gmail.com.
+For inquiries, issues, or collaborations, please contact Jimuel Flojera at flojera.j.bscs@gmail.com.

-Feel free to customize the content according to your specific details and preferences.